toby-young-os/mcp-servers/docs/categories/capability_discovery.md

 fastmcp-math-chat --server capability --no-planner
 ```

-Typing commands such as `add 2 3` will simply remind you that the registry is read-only, which illustrates category 1 of the MCP taxonomy.
+Typing commands like `add 2 3` results in a reminder that the registry is read-only, illustrating Category 1 behavior.